h0ngcha0/liuhongchao.github.io/_posts/2019-02-16-lightning.md

 stands for Hash Time Locked Contracts, which essentially says "I will pay you this amount if you show me the answer to this quiz within a certain period of time, otherwise the fund returns back to me".
 Like the **to_local** output, **Offered HTLC** also contains a *breach remedy* clause in case Alice violates the agreement by publishing an outdated version of the commitment transaction.

-In Alice's example, **Offered HTLC** can be encoded in the following scriptSig:
+In Alice's commitment transaction, **Offered HTLC** can be expressed in the following scriptSig:

 {% highlight Erlang %}
 % To Bob with Alice’s revocation key